 Trujillo Meadows Campground

 Trujillo Meadows Campground consists of 2 main loops in the campground with 47 single campsites.
 Each campsite has a picnic table and fire ring with grills.
 The elevation of the campground is 10,000 feet.
-The campground, adjacent to a meadow and above Trujillo Meadows Reservoir (which is currently drained), is composed of two sections - Upper and Lower.
+The campground, adjacent to a meadow and above Trujillo Meadows Reservoir, is composed of two sections - Upper and Lower.
 The vegetation is a mix of conifer trees, with some open areas.
 Sites 34 through 39 are in an inner loop and are not RV friendly.

 $26 per night